Grenade found in west Delhi drain during clean-up draws NSG team from Manesar

 It wasn’t the police who first discovered the suspicious device.

-On Thursday morning, a municipal corporation worker, cleaning drains as part of the civic body’s annual de-silting exercise before the monsoon, saw a round object in the drain.
+On Thursday morning, a sanitation worker, cleaning drains as part of the civic body’s annual de-silting exercise before the monsoon, saw a round object in the drain.

 A police officer who spoke to the cleaner said the man initially thought it was some sort of a metal ball.
-He checked with other workers, and they thought that it looked like something they had seen in Hindi films -- a hand grenade with the “safety pin” on.
+He checked with other workers, and they thought it looked like something they had seen in Hindi films — a hand grenade with the “safety pin” on.

-DCP Singh said police asked for the assistance of the National Security Guard(NSG) to ascertain the make and model of the grenade.
+Singh said police asked for the NSG’s assistance to ascertain the make and model of the grenade.
 Police suspect the grenade could be several decades old.
 They have no idea yet how it got there.

 Till late Thursday evening, the NSG commandos were yet to reach the spot.